What are the differences between FAD and UFPLS?

 Both flexi-access drawdown (FAD) and uncrystallised funds pension lump sum (UFPLS) are ways of taking your pension pot a bit at a time.
-The main difference is when you take your tax-free cash.
+The main difference is when you take your tax-free lump sum.

-Taking your tax-free cash up front – flexi-access drawdown
+Taking your tax-free lump sum up front – flexi-access drawdown

-Then, each time you take money out of your flexi-access drawdown account, you may pay tax on the full amount of each lump sum.
+Then, each time you take money out of your flexi-access drawdown account (either as lump sum withdrawals or a regular income), you may pay tax on the full amount.
 Once you start taking money from your flexi-access drawdown account your money purchase annual allowance (MPAA) is triggered.
 At any time, you can choose to use any remaining money in your flexi-access drawdown account to buy an annuity, or transfer it to another flexi-access drawdown provider.

-Spreading your tax-free cash across all withdrawals – UFPLS (uncrystallised funds pension lump sum)
+Spreading your tax-free entitlement across all withdrawals – UFPLS (uncrystallised funds pension lump sum)

-The second way to take your pension pot a bit at a time is to spread your tax-free cash across all withdrawals.
+The second way to take your pension pot a bit at a time is to spread your tax-free entitlement across all withdrawals.

 So each time you take money from your pension pot, 25% of it is tax-free and you may pay tax on the other 75% of each lump sum.
 When taking your pension savings in this way your money purchase annual allowance (MPAA) is triggered the first time you make a withdrawal.
 At any time you can choose to take a different retirement option with any remaining money in your pension pot or transfer it to another provider.